andrei-kolbenkov/Sales-Admitad-App-Bots/README.md

 2. A Django website containing coupons, promotional codes, products, integrated into two Telegram bots, which have two Telegram Mini-Apps built into them.
     - Using indexes due to the large number of rows (more than 5 million) in the database.
     - Using complex Django ORM queries
-    - Using full-text search by product names (to_tsvector).
+    - Using full-text search by product names (to_tsvector)
+    - Own implementation of page pagination
+    - Using debug toolbar to track database queries
     - HTML templates + JS, CSS
     - Using Telegram Mini-App
     - Using Yandex Metrica to keep statistics